kelp-chip/webpack-babel-practice/README.md

+1/8/21: Just to be clear this only outlines how to use Babel WITH Webpack - Be sure not to reference it for today's mini sprint! :S

 To use/make this app your own, run "npm install", then "npm run build" and "npm start" and you're good to go!

 ---------------------------------------------------------------------------------------------------------------------